 Investigations will be completed as promptly as possible but may take up to forty-five (45) work days.

 Any student or employee who believes that he or she has been the subject of unlawful harassment or discrimination should report the incident immediately to the principal or department supervisor.
 All complaints of harassment or discrimination will be promptly investigated.

-Employees and students may also report an incident of harassment or discrimination directly to the Compliance/EEO Office or to an external agency including the Municipality of Anchorage Equal Rights Commission, Municipality of Anchorage Ombudsman's Office, Alaska State Commission for Human Rights, U. S. Equal Employment Opportunity Commission, or U.S. Department of Education's Office for Civil Rights.
+Employees and students may also report an incident of harassment or discrimination directly to the Office of Equity and Compliance or to an external agency including the Municipality of Anchorage Equal Rights Commission, Municipality of Anchorage Ombudsman's Office, Alaska State Commission for Human Rights, U. S. Equal Employment Opportunity Commission, or U.S. Department of Education's Office for Civil Rights.

 Any student or employee who violates these policies will be subject to appropriate disciplinary action.

 The Anchorage School District is an Equal Employment Opportunity Employer.